Kamyil/kamyil-presentation/README.md

  and that's all :)

  ### Do you write classes?
  Yes, i'm writing classes when I need to.
 When code needs to be fully reusable or it has to have some OOP features like inheritance, polymorphism etc. In these cases I use OOP, but I found functional components to be easier to create and maintain when it comes to make simple UI :)

+ ### Do you use interfaces?
+ Yes, a lot!
+But in this project I only used Selectors and configs, which all of them were strings only, so there wasn't any point to put interfaces there